abreits/rxjs-supersets/projects/rxjs-supersets/README.md

 ## RxJS operators

-- [filterDelta](./src/operators/filter-delta/README.md) filters all created and updated elements of a _MapDelta_.
+- [filterDelta](./src/operators/filter-delta/README.md) filters all added and modified elements of a _MapDelta_.
 - [groupDelta](./src/operators/group-delta/README.md) moves _MapDelta_ `IdObject` entries into groups and forwards the result as a _MapDelta_.
-- [mapDelta](./src/operators/map-delta/README.md) creates a mapping over all created and updated elements of a _MapDelta_, this can result in another class of `IdObject` for the processed elements.
+- [mapDelta](./src/operators/map-delta/README.md) creates a mapping over all added and modified elements of a _MapDelta_, this can result in another class of `IdObject` for the processed elements.
-- [produceDelta](./src/operators/produce-delta/README.md) creates a mapping over all created and updated elements of a _MapDelta_ using the [immer](https://immerjs.github.io/immer/) `produce` function, this always results in the same class of `IdObject` for the processed elements.
+- [produceDelta](./src/operators/produce-delta/README.md) creates a mapping over all added and modified elements of a _MapDelta_ using the [immer](https://immerjs.github.io/immer/) `produce` function, this always results in the same class of `IdObject` for the processed elements.
-- [startDelta](./src/operators/start-delta/README.md) makes sure that a new subscription to an existing _DeltaMap_ or _DeltaSet_ always gets the full list of elements in the created property on the first _delta$_ subscription update.
+- [startDelta](./src/operators/start-delta/README.md) makes sure that a new subscription to an existing _DeltaMap_ or _DeltaSet_ always gets the full list of elements in the added property on the first _delta$_ subscription update.
-- [tapDelta](./src/operators/tap-delta/README.md) can create side effects for all created, updated and deleted elements of a _MapDelta_.
+- [tapDelta](./src/operators/tap-delta/README.md) can create side effects for all added, modified and deleted elements of a _MapDelta_.
 - **Deprecated**: [processDelta](./src/operators/process-delta/README.md) a combination of _startDelta_ and _tapDelta_.